ylu8888/Bipedal-FTST-Walker/README.md

 # Bipedal-FTST-Walker
 Bipedal "FT-ST" Walker

 Coursework: Semester-long project with team of 4.
-Final Grade: 100/100
+Final Grade: 100/100.
+Received _the Best Prototype Award_

 Built a bipedal robot with ultrasonic sensing capable of walking around, programmed using the software prototyping platform, Arduino.